 Vincent House is a proud, generous and supportive group of individuals following closely in the footsteps of St Vincent de Paul, known for dedicating his life to serving the poor.
 Vincent House continue to raise money for those in need, having strong links to the local charity, Help 4 Heroes.
-Vincent House have risen over £600 in the past couple of years to contribute towards their cause.
+Vincent House have risen over £1000 in the past 3 years to contribute towards their cause.

 The House is full of competitive individuals who regularly compete in a number of school activities throughout the year.
-Luke Jackson is Vincent’s Sports Captain with Lucy Smith as Vice.
-Their enthusiastic attitude and love of sport motivates other pupils and allows him them to lead by example.
+Joshua Connolly is Vincent’s Sports Captain.
+His love of sport motivates other pupils and allows him them to lead by example.

 Vincent staff help to uphold the ethos of the school and provide every pupil with the guidance that they deserve in developing themselves in to responsible and mature young adults.

-Form Tutors of Vincent House include Miss Mallows & Mr Blakey (7V), Miss McKenzie (8V), Mrs Pearson (9V), Mrs Le Ray (10V) and Mr Brown (11V).
+Form Tutors of Vincent House include Mr Brown (7V), Miss Mallows & Mr Blakey (8V), Mrs Bradbury (9V), Mrs Pearson (10V) and Mrs Le Ray (11V).
 Their unique blend of characters gives an excellent atmosphere within the House, pushing pupils to not only achieve, but instilling a desire to achieve in all that they do.